novoda/download-manager/demo_serial/README.md

 ## Demo explanation

-Here we show two use cases
+Here we show the following use cases

    - Downloading items **serially** from a url (this means the second will not start till the first completes)
    - Querying the download manager for what has been downloaded
+   - Client has rules that determine if downloads should start / resume